kushal-bits/LAB-3-Echo-Server-Take-Home/README.md

 - This lab has automated evaluation.
 - Do not include unnecessary printf statements.
 Only print the strings mentioned in question.
 - Any strings which are required to be sent by the client or server must be exactly as specified.
 (This includes the number of bytes that are being sent)
-- Sending and receiving data requires the connection function to be implemented.
-If your connection function does not work correctly, the latter parts will not be evaluated.
+- Certain functions such as those for connection are required for other test cases to run, if not implemented, the latter parts will not be evaluated.
 - You'll receive a script containing sample test cases, and your submission will be evaluated against hidden test cases to determine the final score.
-So, please refrain from hard coding solutions.
+So refrain from hard coding solutions.
-- The server_tester.py contains test cases to test the server code and the client_tester.py contains test cases to test the client code.
+- server_tester.py contains test cases to test the server code and the client_tester.py for the client code.
+- Submit a zip file with the name `<id_no>_lab3.zip` containing your implementation of client and server.
+It should be a zip of this repo.

 Welcome to the **Echo Server lab!** Before diving into the practical aspects, let's grasp the concept of an echo server.
 Imagine an echo server as a digital messenger that patiently waits for incoming messages on a specific TCP port.
 Once a connection is established between the echo server and a client, it acts like a friendly echo, repeating whatever message it receives.